swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 1. If an initializer body contains a call to some `self.init`, then it's a delegating initializer.
 No `convenience` keyword is required.
 2. For delegating initializers, `self.init` must always be called on all paths, before `self` can be used.

 The reason for this difference between `actor` and `class` types is that `actor`s do not support inheritance, so they can shed the complexity of `class` initializer delegation.
-GAICs use the same syntactic form as ordinary classes to define delegating initializers.
+GAITs use the same syntactic form as ordinary classes to define delegating initializers.

 #### Isolation